We are so pleased to announce that the Cheryl Reed Scholarship Fund continues to grow in honour of our dear Cheryl!

 These donations are specifically for students at Rosen Method: the Berkeley Center, administered by the Rosen Method Foundation, a not-for-profit 501(3)c charitable organization in California.
 This is a great way to get tax-deductible donations for 2020.

-We are making scholarships available for all the online courses.
-We will be offering a scholarship for financial need during the pandemic in the amount of 1/4 of the tuition for anyone who requests it.
+We are making scholarships available for all the training courses, bodywork and movement teacher training.
+We will be offering a scholarship for financial need during the pandemic in the amount of 1/3 of the tuition to anyone who requests it.

 Your support is a crucial investment in the quality of the Rosen Method programs, and will give some new student an opportunity to study Rosen Method who otherwise couldn’t afford it.
 And your donation will make a difference to everyone in Rosen by raising awareness of the value of diversity.